vsglhs2/Beatbump/README.md

 All data is stored locally on your device.
 Data synchronization is done using PeerJS, which uses WebRTC for a Peer-to-Peer connection between browsers.

-### Contributing
+## Contributing

 Contributions are welcomed

-### Running Beatbump locally
+## Running Beatbump

-#### Run directly from source code
+### Run directly from source code
 - git clone https://github.com/giwty/Beatbump.git
 - docker build . -t beatbump:latest
 - docker run -p 8080:8080 beatbump:latest
 - Access http://app.localhost:8080

-#### Running Github built docker image
+### Running via prebuilt docker image
 - docker pull ghcr.io/giwty/beatbump:latest
 - docker run -p 8080:8080 ghcr.io/giwty/beatbump:latest
 - Access http://app.localhost:8080

 You can add [-dit] after [docker run] if you want the docker container to run in the background.

-### Deploying Beatbump to public clour
-... easiest way to deploy beatbump is to use Google's cloud run, which allows to deploy a docker.
-More details will provided latter

-### Important - additional configuration needed
+## Configuration
+In most cases, Beatbump requires no special configuration and should just work.\
+Beat contains measures to overcome Youtube blocking attempts, and will generate a valid session (inspired by [youtube-trusted-session-generator](https://github.com/iv-org/youtube-trusted-session-generator)) that should pass Youtube checks and allow you to listen ad free.\
+This is done by simulating Youtube session via Chromium.

+However, If you do encounter errors, where songs do not play, please continue to read and follow one of the options below.

+## What to do if songs are not playing

+First, ensure you are on the latest Beatbump.\
-If songs do not play, that means your ip is blocked and requires authenticated session.
+If songs still do not play, you will need to setup an authenticated session via one of the 2 options below:
-Follow one of the options below, you advised to not use your main Google account, but create a dedicate one for this purpose.

-#### Option 1 - oauth authentication
+### Option 1 - oauth authentication
-- Follow the insturctions [here](https://developers.google.com/youtube/registering_an_application) to register application.
+- Follow the instructions [here](https://developers.google.com/youtube/registering_an_application) to register application.
   For your new credentials, select OAuth client ID and pick TVs and Limited Input devices.
 - Obtain the client id and client secret and paste in Beatbump settings
 - Click the "Start Oauth flow" and follow the steps in the new tab
+- Do not use your main Google account, but create a dedicate one for this purpose.
 - Once complete, go back to Beatbump and click on the complete button.
 - If all went well, a new Cookie will be saved with your Oauth access token.
 - Try to play some music and see if it works now!

-#### Option 2 - cookie authentication
+### Option 2 - cookie authentication
 To run authenticated requests, set it up by first copying your request headers from an authenticated POST request in your browser.
 To do so, follow these steps:

 - Open a new tab in your favorite browser
 - Open the developer tools (Ctrl-Shift-I) and select the "Network" tab
-- Go to https://music.youtube.com and ensure you are logged in (Dont use your main Google account)
+- Go to https://music.youtube.com and ensure you are logged in.
+- Do not use your main Google account, but create a dedicate one for this purpose.
 - Find an authenticated POST request.
 The simplest way is to filter by ``/browse`` using the search bar of the developer tools.
   If you don't see the request, try scrolling down a bit or clicking on the library button in the top bar.
 - Verify that the request looks like this: **Status** 200, **Name** ``browse?...``